 Ornithine Transcarbamylase Deficiency (OTC) is a serious and potentially life threatening metabolic disorder, under the general category of "Urea Cycle Disorders".
 This is a condition in which the handling of protein and its breakdown leads to a rise in Ammonia which without the appropriate treatment, can lead to significant morbidity and mortality.

 Ornithine transcarbamylase deficiency is an inherited disorder that often shows symptoms in the first few days of life, normally if boy’s aren’t diagnosed very early on it is likely they will die sadly (wrongly being put down to cot death or suspected meningitis ) because they do not have another X gene to compensate where girls may survive untreated longer although at extreme risk of significant morbidity and mortality if their affected X is located within the liver.
+(Note: I have heard of Boys Surviving Longer recently, so if a boy shows symptoms do not demise )

 An infant with OTC may be lethargic or unwilling to eat, vomiting more then usual infants and have poor breathing rate or body temperature.
 Some babies with this disorder may experience seizures, or go into a coma.
 Complications from ornithine transcarbamylase deficiency may include developmental delay and intellectual disability, liver damage, skin lesions, brittle hair.